mitodl/platform-engineering-site/docs/how_to/openedx_release_upgrades.md

   be attempted automatically on deployment, but there are often conflicts between the existing database state and the migration logic that require intervention.

+## Updating An MITOL OpenEdX Branch With The Latest

+This involves updating our edx-platform fork and rebasing the correct branch.

+For instance, to update our forked OpenEdX Sumac branch for MITxOnline, you
+would:

+* Check out our fork of the edx-platform repo - `gh repo clone mitodl/edx-platform`
+* Change to the right branch - `git checkout mitx/sumac`
+* Update all the things - `git fetch --all`
+* Rebase from upstream - `git pull --rebase upstream open-release/sumac.master`
+* Check the results, and if correct push the branch - `git push origin mitx/sumac --force`

 ## Troubleshooting

 ### OpenEdX Redwood